NAICNO/Jobanalyzer/sonalyze/MANUAL.md

 sonalyze operation [options] [-- logfile ...]
 ```

-where `operation` is `jobs`, `load`, `uptime`, `parse`, `metadata`, or `help`.
+where `operation` is `jobs`, `load`, `uptime`, `profile`, `version`, `parse`, `metadata`, or `help`:

-The `jobs` operation prints information about jobs, collected from the sonar records.
+* The `jobs` operation prints information about jobs, collected from the sonar records.

-The `load` operation prints information about the load on the systems, collected from the sonar
+* The `load` operation prints information about the load on the systems, collected from the sonar
   records.

-The `uptime` operation prints information about when systems and their components were up
+* The `uptime` operation prints information about when systems and their components were up
   or down, collected from sonar records.
+* The `profile` operation prints information about the behavior of a single job across time.

-The `parse` and `metadata` operations are for testing, mainly: They perform low-level operations on
+* The `parse` and `metadata` operations are for testing, mainly: They perform low-level operations on
   the sonar logs and print the results.
+* The `version` operation prints machine-readable information about sonalyze and its configuration,
+  useful mostly for testing.

-The `help` operation prints high-level usage information.
+* The `help` operation prints high-level usage information.

 Run `sonalyze <operation> help` to get help about options for the specific operation.

-All the verbs take a `--fmt` option to control the output; run with `--fmt=help` to get help on
+All the operations take a `--fmt` option to control the output; run with `--fmt=help` to get help on
 formatting options.

 ### Overall operation